Federal Building, Minneapolis

 Property Manager: Denise McCormick

 For more building information or service calls, contact the Minneapolis Federal Building Service Desk using the information in the top right box of this page.
-For other federal government information, contact 1-800-FED-INFO.
+For other federal government information, call 1-800-FED-INFO.

 Public Hours and Access The building is open to the public 6 a.m.– 8 p.m.
 Monday through Friday (except federal holidays), though each tenant agency has its own public hours.
 Handicapped access is located at the front of the building via a lift.